framgia/Training-Guideline/Git/git_tutorial_en.md

 - https://www.youtube.com/watch?v=OBCnmcgx4CE

 [Note]
-- You create an account at the link [https://github.com/] to practice
+  - Trainees use company email (if any) or personal email registered with HR to register for an account.
-- You must set an account similar to your account chatwork
+  - Trainees have to set the account name similar to your account chatwork name
+  - For Malaysia training course, Trainees use the personal email registered with Mr. Ikeuchi to create an account at this link: https://github.com/

-## 4. Link test:
+## 4. Test link:
 Host: http://training.sun-asterisk.vn

-Account: Use corporate mail (if any) or personal mail to register for an account
+Account: Use personal mail to register for an account

-Note: The name is the same as the chatwork
+NOTE:  You must set an account similar to your account chatwork

   `` For example:``